intro-graphics/team-project-untitled/README.md

 ```

 Then open the browser and type `localhost:8000` in the address line to open this project
+**Important notice: upon entering the localhost, if the screen is blank white, please hard reload the page**

 ## Player guide
 ### Game play